Continental (ETR:CON) Given a €86.00 Price Target at Goldman Sachs Group

-Continental (ETR:CON) received a €86.00 ($101.18) target price from equities researchers at Goldman Sachs Group in a note issued to investors on Tuesday, Borsen Zeitung reports.
-The firm presently has a “neutral” rating on the stock.
-Goldman Sachs Group’s price target suggests a potential downside of 5.70% from the company’s current price.
+Continental (ETR:CON) received a €86.00 ($101.18) price target from Goldman Sachs Group in a research report issued to clients and investors on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a “neutral” rating on the stock.
+Goldman Sachs Group’s price target would indicate a potential downside of 3.44% from the company’s current price.

 Continental Aktiengesellschaft develops products, systems, and services for customers in various industries worldwide.
 The company operates through Chassis & Safety, Powertrain, Interior, Tires, and ContiTech segments.
 The Chassis & Safety segment develops, produces, and markets intelligent systems to enhance driving safety and vehicle dynamics.